-We're often asked from Sellers...
-What is your commission?
-How much do you charge for your services? or from a Buyer...
-Is there a fee for using your help?
-How do you get compensated?
-These are excellent questions, and we feel it's of vital importance that you have a clear understanding of how fees work and how it affects you.
+"What is your commission fee?" is a common question from Sellers.
+Buyers wonder if there is a cost for utilizing our service.
+These are excellent thoughts, and we feel it's of vital importance to have a clear understanding of how fees work and how it affects you.
 The following may shed some light...

-To answer the opening questions; Yes, there is a REALTOR® fee when you are selling, and there is "rarely" a REALTOR® fee when you are buying.
+To answer the opening questions; Yes, there is a fee when you are selling, and there is 'rarely' a fee when you are buying.
 This may pose another question however...
 Why is it done this way?
-Many real estate experts will say, "If there is no Buyer for the property then there is no deal, and if there is no deal then there is no commission fee to pay".
-So, in effect, the Buyer "creates" the commission fee just as much as the Seller is "paying" the commission fee when a deal is struck.
+Many real estate experts will say, "If there is no Buyer for the property then there is no deal, and if there is no deal then there is no commission fee to pay."
+So, in effect, the Buyer 'creates' the commission fee just as much as the Seller is 'paying' the commission fee when a deal is struck.
 The fee the Buyer ends up creating is built into the mortgage he places on the property.
 Most Buyers, when considering home ownership, will save for a downpayment and also the required closing costs.
 Few have enough money left over to compensate their REALTOR® as well.
 So, the Buyer uses the services of a REALTOR® to help locate a home and negotiate the deal, who will be compensated from the shared commission percentage from the Seller.
 After placing the mortgage on the home, and paying the agreed upon price, then both the Buyer and the Seller will (effectively) end up compensating their respective REALTORS®, when the commission fee is deducted.

 REALTORS® are compensated on the closing date (the day the Buyer pays for the home and receives the deed of ownership from the Seller).
 However, if a deal is never made with the client, then there is no compensation.
-Most REALTORS® actually work for "free" until a deal is made, unless there was a mutual agreement to take a retainer fee of some kind.
-When a REALTOR® helps a Seller, he will incur the costs of "marketing" the property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
-If a REALTOR® helps a Buyer, he will incur the costs of "locating" a property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
+Most REALTORS® actually work for 'free' until a deal is made, unless there was a mutual agreement to take a retainer fee of some kind.
+When a REALTOR® helps a Seller, he will incur the costs of 'marketing' the property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
+If a REALTOR® helps a Buyer, he will incur the costs of 'locating' a property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
 Because of this, most REALTORS® like to provide concrete evaluations for Sellers to arrive at sound listing prices, and also why REALTORS® like to have signed Buyer contracts when providing services to Buyers.
-Sellers who properly price their home at the outset, and Buyers who sign an agency contract, are showing a "serious nature" to their future purchase or sale, and also "good faith" to their agency relationship with their REALTOR®.
+Sellers who properly price their home at the outset, and Buyers who sign an agency contract, are showing a 'serious nature' to their future purchase or sale, and also 'good faith' to their agency relationship with their REALTOR®.